Vauxhall Ellesmere Port: 2000s to present

 There had been fears that the plant could close in 2014, as the new Astra model came into production in 2015.
 However, compared to its sister site in Bochum, Ellesmere Port in 2012 was reported to be producing 47 cars an hour over two shifts a day (a company record), while Bochum was producing 30 cars an hour over three shifts a day.
 In May 2012 the announcement was made that as a result of its commitment to new operating practices Ellesmere Port had been awarded the mandate to produce the new Astra from 2015 alongside Opel's Gliwice (Poland) plant, securing the existing 2,100 jobs with a possibility of adding a further 700 jobs to allow for a 51-week/3-shift production pattern.
 The awarding of the Astra project carried an obligation to improve operator performance (to the same level as Gliwice's 'ILO 100' workrate) which would close the overall productivity gap to Opel's Bochum plant.
 Although Bochum had superior productivity, Ellesmere Port's labour costs were around 20% lower than Bochum.
 This fact, along with GM Europe's desire to have a hedge for the Euro against the British pound, resulted in Ellesmere Port securing another five years for the future of the plant.
-Like most automotive plants in Europe, the future for Ellesmere Port remains uncertain as substantial overcapacity and uncompetitive structural costs remain a threat to Opel/VM as the company searched for new ownership of its entire European operations.
+Like most automotive plants in Europe, the future for Ellesmere Port remained uncertain as substantial overcapacity and uncompetitive structural costs remain a threat to Opel/Vauxhall as the company searched for new ownership of its entire European operations.
 In 2017 the European operations of General Motors were sold to Groupe PSA.

 In 2018, PSA cut several hundred jobs at the factory amid uncertainty about the future viability of production after Brexit.
 On 23 November 2018, a strike was held at the plant by all union workers in protest at ongoing job losses.

-As of 2019, the plant employs about 1,100 people, still producing the current model Opel/Vauxhall Astra.
+By 2019, the plant employed about 1,100 people, still producing the current model Opel/Vauxhall Astra.

 PSA's intention was that Ellesmere Port would be one of two factories to build the new Astra in 2021; the Rüsselsheim plant in Germany would also build Opel Astras from 2021.
 PSA would pull production from the Ellesmere Port plant if Brexit renders the plant unprofitable.
-It was reported that PSA would build the Astra estate, which represents the bulk of Ellesmere Port production, in Rüsselsheim from 2022 as 95% of Astra estates are sold on the European continent.
+It was reported that PSA would build the Astra estate, which represents the bulk of Ellesmere Port production, in Rüsselsheim from 2022 as 95% of Astra estates were sold on the European continent.
 According to PSA, allocation of vehicle to Ellesmere Port would be contingent on the terms of the future trading relationship between the UK and the EU, and ensuring that it is a profitable investment.

 In January 2021 Groupe PSA became part of Stellantis, which also incorporates brands from the former Fiat Chrysler Automobiles.

+Electric era

 Production of the Astra stopped in April 2022.
-The factory is being retooled to produce the Vauxhall Combo-e, Citroën e-Berlingo and Peugeot e-Partner electric van.
+The factory was retooled to produce the Vauxhall Combo-e, Citroën e-Berlingo, Peugeot e-Partner and FIAT E-Doblò electric vans in 2023.
+Their passenger car equivalents will start production on site in 2024.